contao/docs/docs/manual/form-generator/form-fields.en.md

 ## Hidden Field

-The form field `Verstecktes Feld`adds a hidden field to the form.
+The form field `Hidden Field` adds a hidden field to the form.
 Hidden fields can contain any values that are not visible in the form, but are still submitted when the form is submitted.

 **Default value:** Here you can enter the value of the hidden field.